 Will Gordon succumb to Larda, the guest who insists on edible cutlery and wants to eat everything, including the chef, or will he, with the help and advice of his assistant Wanda, finally accept that he himself is human and worthy of being fed?

-The Anorexic Chef was developed in 2009 with the assistance of the Moreland City Council.
-The play includes excerpts from two short films Nag Vibes Vex Frozen Nomad and The Albino Bride (which tell of Gordon's life in the arctic circle) featuring original music by VARDOS, Brian May, Kirri Buchler and Sofia .
+The Anorexic Chef was developed in 2009 with the assistance of the Merri-bek City Council.
+The short play is accompanied by two short films Nag Vibes Vex Frozen Nomad and The Albino Bride (which tell of Gordon's life in the arctic circle) featuring original music by VARDOS, Brian May, Kirri Büchler and Sofia.